How to Make Plywood Slippery

 There are a few reasons why you might want to make plywood slippery.
 The first reason is safety.
 If you’re working with large sheets of plywood, it can be difficult to move them around.
 Making the plywood slippery will make it easier to handle and will reduce the risk of injury.

 Another reason to make plywood slippery is to improve its aesthetic appeal.
 If you’re building something like a bookshelf or a table, you might not want the plywood to be visible.
 You can easily paint or stain it to match the rest of your furniture by making it slippery.

 Additionally, making plywood slippery can also make it easier to clean.
 If you’re working on a project producing a lot of sawdust, making the plywood slippery will help keep the sawdust from sticking to it.
 This will make clean-up much easier and will save you time in the long run.
 Lastly, making plywood slippery can also increase its lifespan.
 By preventing the build-up of sawdust and other debris, you can extend the life of your plywood and make it last longer.

-10 Ways on How to Make Plywood Slippery
+10 Ways on How to Make Plywood Slippery:

 1. Use a Wax Finish

+If you want to make your plywood slippery, one of the best ways to do it is by using a wax finish.
+You can buy a can of clear wax at your local hardware store, or you can make your own.
+First, melt some beeswax in a double boiler to make your own wax finish.
 Once the wax is melted, add a few drops of lemon juice and stir well.
 Then, brush the wax onto the plywood using a clean, dry brush.
 Allow the wax to dry for at least an hour before using the plywood.
 If you want a more durable finish, you can apply a second coat of wax.

 2. Use an Oil Finish

 Another way to make your plywood slippery is by using an oil finish.
 Oil finishes are very popular in the woodworking community because they provide a smooth, hard surface that is easy to clean and maintain.
 Many different types of oil finishes are available on the market, so be sure to do your research and choose the one that is best for your project.

 To apply an oil finish, first, sand your plywood down using 120-grit sandpaper.
 Once the surface is smooth, wipe it down with a tack cloth to remove any dust.
 Then, using a clean rag, apply a thin layer of oil to the plywood, working in the direction of the grain.
 Allow the oil to soak in for 10-15 minutes, then wipe off any excess with a clean rag.
 Allow the finish to dry for 24 hours before using the plywood.

 3. Apply Varnish